madanyc/workfront-learn.en/help/guide/worker-fundamentals/approve-work-in-workfront-home.md

 ---
-title: Approve work in Workfront Home
+title: Approve work in Home
 description:  In this video, learn how to find approvals in the Work List, approve or reject work, and review a proof.
 topic:
 activity: use